boyander/pacman/README.md

 DESCRIPTION
 -----------
-Implementation of Pacman game in ActionScript 3 for Universitat Politécnica de Catalunya in subject of Continguts Multimedia (November 2012 - January 2013).
+Implementation of Pacman game in ActionScript 3, the code dates from November 2012.

 DEVELOPED BY
 ------------